Examples of Static Electricity

 - The balloon is now negatively charged whilst the jumper is left positively charged

-- The wall is still neutral, however, when the balloon is placed near the wall, the positive charges in the wall are brought to the surface because they are attracted to the negative charge of the balloon
+- The wall is still neutral, however, when the balloon is placed near the wall, the negative electrons in the wall are repelled by the negative balloon

 - Since opposite charges attract, the balloon sticks to the wall from only the electrostatic attraction